 The Ambor Smart Backpack is absolutely packed full of features and a bargain for the price.
 It comes with an external USB port to which you can connect your own battery inside.
 It also has a headphone jack easily accessed in the same side position.

 Space and organization are not a problem either.
-There is a dedicated organisation pocket on the front with slots for all your small stuff like phone, headphones, papers etc. Inside is the main packing compartment with space for up to a 17.3 inch laptop, not something you will find in every bag (many are limited to 15.6 inch).
+There is a dedicated organization pocket on the front with slots for all your small stuff like a phone, headphones, papers, etc. Inside is the main packing compartment with space for up to a 17.3-inch laptop, not something you will find in every bag (many are limited to 15.6 inches).
 This smart pack also has two handy side pockets for a water bottle or umbrella.

 Padded shoulder straps make carrying the bag comfortable for longer travels.
 It even has a trolley sleeve for when you’re strolling down the airport.
 It’s also equipped with anti-theft RFID fraud protection.

-The Lifepack Solar Powered Smart Backpack was built with the digital nomad in mind.
+The EnerPlex Packr Executive Solar Powered Backpack (made in the USA!) was built with the business traveler or digital nomad in mind.
 It is designed to maximize productivity, which of course includes staying connected and charged.

 The Kopack Laptop Backpack is ideal for the everyday commuter.
 The thick and tear-resistant nylon is also water repellent and durable.
 It can take a beating without looking too worn out.
 For a smart backpack under $40, you also get a lot of functionality for a fraction of the cost.